- Canon DSLRs for Beginners: EOS Rebel T6

 The fact of the matter is that both of these companies offer top-notch cameras.
 What your decision will likely come down to is the specific features you want, the price you're willing to pay, and which camera manufacturer you think can best address your needs.

 Just remember that buying a brand new camera isn't a must.
-Instead, taking your budget further by investing in a used camera is a smart choice that can pay dividends over the years, especially if you know where to buy the best pre-owned gear.
+Instead, taking your budget further by investing in a used Nikon and Canon camera is a smart choice that can pay dividends over the years, especially if you know where to buy the best pre-owned gear.